JarodRosenthal/Jarod_Challenge/README.md

 - [x] Provide your code in an https://github.com repo named <YOUR_FIRSTNAME>_Challenge

 ## Solution
-For this challenge I selected CloudFormation as the IaC management tool.
+For this challenge CloudFormation was selected as the IaC management tool.
 The roll back capability CloudFormation offers will be helpful when performing automated smoke tests.
-In the template we create an Apache web server running on an Amazon Linux AMI.
-I picked Amazon Linux since it comes with agents and cli tools pre-installed.
-The web server sits in an ASG that uses discounted Spot instances for the stateless application.
-We create a security group to allow open access for Apache and SSH via an IP using a /32 bit mask.
+In the template an Apache web server is stood up running on an Amazon Linux AMI.
+Amazon Linux is selected because it comes with agents and cli tools pre-installed.
+The stack will deploy into the default VPC, has 3 AZs to work with, and uses a default instance type t3.small with a fall back choice of t3a.small.
+A fall back choice ensures a greater pool of capacity is available.
+The web server sits in an ASG that utilizes a mix of Spot and On-Demand instances.
+This application is stateless and would be a good fit for Spot usage.
+A security group is created to allow open access for Apache and SSH via an IP using a /32 bit mask.
 Apache has a self signed certificate and is setup to redirect HTTP to HTTPS.

 ## Validation
 An automated validation test is applied in the UserData section.
 There is a while loop that curls to HTTPS for the index.html file.
 It checks every 5 seconds until a 200 code is returned.
 If not received within 3 minutes the creation policy will timeout and automatically roll back the changes and signal failure.
 If the HTTPS curl is successful, we know Apache is running, that the index.html file has been created, and that HTTPS is working.